toptal/chewy/README.md

 Let's look at what we asked from Elasticsearch.
 The facets setter method accepts a hash.
 You can choose custom/semantic key names for this hash for your own convenience (in this case I used the plural version of the actual field), in our case `countries`.
 The following nested hash tells ES to grab and aggregate values (terms) from the `country` field on our indexed records.

-When the response comes back, it will have the `:facets` sidechannel included:
+The response will include the `:facets` sidechannel:

 ```
 < { ... ,"facets":{"countries":{"_type":"terms","missing":?,"total":?,"other":?,"terms":[{"term":"USA","count":?},{"term":"Brazil","count":?}, ...}}